 Includes more advanced specialisms, including signal processing, artificial intelligence, graphics and system design.
 There is a large team design project that builds on and integrates the taught material.

 Options allow the student to focus on particular areas of interest.
 Topics include: robotics and automation, embedded systems, signal and image processing, virtual worlds and interaction, and biologically inspired computing.
 A project covering the full year allows the student to investigate and solve a significant science or engineering problem.

 A six-month industry placement covers the summer and semester 1 of Level 5.
 In semester 2, advanced courses can be chosen from the three departments – Electronic Engineering, Computer Science, and Mechanical Engineering.

-Standard entry: 4 Highers at AABB including Maths and Engineering Science or Physics plus English at National 5.
+Standard entry: 4 Highers at AABB including Maths and Engineering Science or Physics at AB or BA plus English at National 5.

-Widening access entry: 4 Highers at BBBC including Maths and Engineering Science or Physics plus English at National 5.
+Widening access entry: 4 Highers at BBBC including Maths and Engineering Science or Physics at B plus English at National 5.

 For entry to Level 2 you would require Advanced Higher Maths and Physics at BB plus 4 Highers at AABB.

 School of Engineering and Physical Sciences